mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 - After embedding: [**7.438294**, **-0.782139**, **1.728197**, **-4.278129**, **-1.743892**, **6.273129**, **2.237180**, **9.728193**]

 Note:  This is purely a generic example to present a concept.
 These are not necessarily the values that would be generated in an actual OpenAI or similar system.
 For instance, ada-2 has a fixed output dimension of 1,536 rather than the eight presented here.
-   - You can learn more about embeddings at <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/tutorials/embeddings?tabs=python%2Ccommand-line&pivots=programming-language-python">this link</a>.
+   - You can learn more about embeddings at <a target="_blank" href="https://learn.microsoft.com/en-us/azure/ai-services/openai/tutorials/embeddings?tabs=python%2Ccommand-line&pivots=programming-language-python">this link</a>.

 ## Queries and Responses

-- **Grounding** - <a href="https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857">Grounding</a> is the process of using large language models (LLMs) with information that is use-case specific, relevant, and not available as part of the LLM's trained knowledge.
+- **Grounding** - <a target="_blank" href="https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857">Grounding</a> is the process of using large language models (LLMs) with information that is use-case specific, relevant, and not available as part of the LLM's trained knowledge.
-- **Retrieval Augmented Generation (RAG)** - <a href="https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview">Retrieval Augmentation Generation (RAG)</a> is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
+- **Retrieval Augmented Generation (RAG)** - <a target="_blank" href="https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview">Retrieval Augmentation Generation (RAG)</a> is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
 - **Persona** - A persona is the "tone" and language used by the AI, such as "an Assistant" or "a Teacher", which makes interacting with the LLM less impersonal.
 - **Chain of Thought** - Chain of Thought refers to the need with each new query in a session to include all previous questions and answers.
 - **Session** - A session is a single Chain of Thought, meaning when all previous requests and responses are included with each new request, and impact how the AI responds.